 a poem by Jeremy C Kester

-For more poetry, consider purchasing a copy of Jeremy’s collection: Change of Seasons: Selected Poems.
+This poem is part of the collection: Change of Seasons: Selected Poems.
 Click the link to get yourself a copy in either print or for Kindle.
 (Currently exclusive with Amazon, however that will change at some point in the future.)

 Poem written by Jeremy C Kester